-👉 To be clear: Luno does not directly buy, sell or set the price Bitcoin.
-We’re simply a platform that allows people to buy and sell Bitcoin between each other in a certain country.
+👉 To be clear: Luno does not set the price of Bitcoin.
+We provide a platform for people to buy and sell cryptocurrencies.

 On supply and demand

-If an exchange sees more people selling than they are buying, the price is likely to drop, as supply outweighs demand.
-The same goes for more people buying on that particular exchange, should demand outweigh supply, the price will go up.
+If more people are selling than they are buying, the price will drop.
+The same goes for more people buying than selling.

-So, if you’ve got Bitcoin trading at different prices on different exchanges, isn’t there money to be made?
+So, if Bitcoin trades at different prices on different exchanges, is there money to be made?

-It seems simple: just buy all the avocados (or Bitcoin) in the supermarket, city or country where they are cheap and sell them where they are more expensive.
-Soon, however, the novice trader will realise that it is a little trickier than just looking at the numbers displayed.
+It seems simple: just buy all the avocados (or Bitcoin) in the supermarket, city or country where they are cheap.
+Then sell them where they are expensive.
+Soon, the novice trader will realise that it is a little trickier than expected.

-In the same way that it isn’t free to send avocados from one place to another — storage, transport, upfront capital— it’s not “free” to send currencies between multiple countries and platforms.
+In the same way that it isn’t free to send avocados from one place to another, it’s not “free” to transfer currencies between countries and platforms.

-These “premiums” do occur from time to time, but we’ve also seen the opposite happen: where Bitcoin trades for less than it does on international exchanges.
-It all just depends on the market conditions, something which changes all the time.
+But we’ve also seen the opposite happen: Bitcoin trading for less than it does on international exchanges – it really all depends on the market conditions.

 Some more useful links: